feczkob/kotlin-interface-copy/README.md

 in order to make them immutable.
 Furthermore, not only `data` but also regular classes ([why wouldn't I make every eligible class a data class?](https://stackoverflow.com/questions/39650646/why-wouldnt-i-make-every-eligable-kotlin-class-a-data-class)) may implement the interface that do not have the `copy` method by default.
-Adding these two features we end up with immutable classes that conform to a common interface, but we are not able to handle them uniformly, which makes us to retrieve the actual types of our objects each time and either invoke the `copy` method on them or modify them on some other way.
+These two features together yield to immutable classes that conform to a common interface, without the possibility of handling them uniformly (i.e. without the need to know their actual (sub)types when dealing with the interface), that leads to retrieving the actual (sub)types of the objects each time and either invoking the `copy` method or modifying them in some other way.
+We seek for a solution that allows us to update the properties of our objects in an easier manner, avoiding boilerplate and without the need of knowing their actual types.
+We assume that properties of the interface form a proper subset of the properties of the implementing classes properties'.
+Thus, the problem formulation is really similar to [this](https://stackoverflow.com/questions/77647393/abstract-over-the-copy-function-from-a-data-class).

 ## Examples
 The `Fruit` interface declares the `name`, `color` and `taste` properties as `val`, and the implementing classes